princeton-nlp/DinkyTrain/README.md

 ## Fine-tuning on GLUE and SQuAD

-All our checkpoints can be converted to HuggingFace [transformers](https://github.com/huggingface/transformers) models (see next nextion) and use the [transformers](https://github.com/huggingface/transformers) package for fine-tuning.
+All our checkpoints can be converted to HuggingFace [transformers](https://github.com/huggingface/transformers) models (see next section) and use the [transformers](https://github.com/huggingface/transformers) package for fine-tuning.
 Fairseq also supports fine-tuning on GLUE.

 First, download the preprocessed GLUE data (you can also process by yourself following the preprocess section above):
 ``` bash